 What is Medium?

-Medium, as it describes itself, is both a publisher and a platform.
+Medium, as it describes itself, is both - a publisher and a platform.
 It allows to easily create posts and publish them on one platform along with other bloggers.

-It’s not simply a site to publish your blog, but a content curator with a personalized homepage for every visitor that promotes interesting stories tailored to their specific interests.
+Each visitor sees a personalized homepage that promotes interesting stories of different writers, tailored to their specific interests.

 Thanks to this, Medium is, in many ways, the social network for blogs.
 It makes it simple for users to follow and share blogs and stories, and to discover new blogs that relate to their interests.